-In the year 1934, Alcatraz changed into a federal penitentiary, a maximum security prison where prisoners considered irrecoverable and dangerous were taken.
-Some of the most well known inmates were Al Capone "Scarface", George "Machine Gun" Kelly and Robert Straud "The Birdman of Alcatraz".
+After being used in the Civil War, in the year 1934, Alcatraz changed into a federal penitentiary, a maximum-security prison where prisoners considered irrecoverable and dangerous were taken.
+Some of the most well-known inmates were Al Capone "Scarface", George "Machine Gun" Kelly and Robert Straud "The Birdman of Alcatraz".

 The inmates of Alcatraz tried to escape from the prison on fourteen occasions, but the most important attempt occurred in 1962 when Frank Morris and the Anglin brothers managed to flee by water.